Xigtun/xps-9570-mojave/README.md

 	dw1830
 	16GB Ram

-use the install efi to install Mac OS Majave(10.14) and boot into the system
+use the install clover to install Mac OS Majave(10.14 or 10.14.1) and boot into the system

-then replace the EFI folder rebuild kextcache.(you may reboot severl times)
+then replace the EFI folder, rebuild kextcache and reboot

 #### Working